 - Download File: isc13-exasat.pdf (pdf: 1.5 MB)

 D Unat, CP Chan, W Zhang, J Bell, J Shalf, "Tiling as a Durable Abstraction for Parallelism and Data Locality", WOLFHPC 2013 - SC13 Workshop on Domain-Specific Languages and High-Level Frameworks for High-Performance Computing, 2013,

 Cy Chan, Joseph Kenny, Gilbert Hendry, Didem Unat, Vincent Beckner, John Bell and John Shalf,, "An AMR Computation and Communication Dependency and Analysis Methodology", IA^3 2013 - SC13 Workshop on Irregular Applications: Architectures and Algorithms, Denver, CO, January 1, 2013,

 - Download File: Chan-IA3-13.pdf (pdf: 488 KB)

-Mitesh R. Meswani, Laura Carrington, Didem Unat, Allan Snavely, Scott B. Baden, Stephen Poole, "Modeling and Predicting Performance of High Performance Computing Applications on Hardware Accelerators", IPDPS Workshops, IEEE Computer Society, 2012,
+Mitesh R. Meswani, Laura Carrington, Didem Unat, Allan Snavely, Scott B. Baden, Stephen Poole, "Modeling and Predicting Performance of High Performance Computing Applications on Hardware Accelerators (workshop version)", IPDPS Workshops, IEEE Computer Society, 2012,

 Han Suk Kim, Didem Unat, Scott B. Baden, Jürgen P. Schulze, "Interactive Data-centric Viewpoint Selection", Visualization and Data Analysis, Proc.
 SPIE 8294, January 2012,